 Find a club in your area

-There are currently three senior korfball clubs you can join in Aberystwyth and Cardiff.
+There are currently six senior korfball clubs you can join, in Aberystwyth, Cardiff, and Swansea.
 Please visit their websites and contact them directly if you are interested in participating in a training session.
 Your first session(s) are usually free.
 See which one is closest and suits you best!